1867

 1912

-January: Sixteen wooden lifeboats are installed on Titanic under
+January: Sixteen wooden lifeboats are installed on Titanic under Welin

-Harland & Wolff) had suggested davits capable of carrying more
+had suggested davits capable of carrying more boats, but presented it as

-boats, but presented it as an economy measure, and not in the
+an economy measure, and not in the interests of increased safety.

-regulations mean that Titanic's 20 lifeboats (including four
+Outdated British Board of Trade regulations mean that Titanic's 20

-"collapsible" canvas-sided lifeboats) actually exceed requirements
+lifeboats (including four "collapsible" canvas-sided lifeboats) actually

-by ten percent capacity.
+exceed requirements by ten percent capacity.

 February 3: Titanic successfully dry-docked at Belfast's Thompson